lortza/demo_oo_sinatra/README.md

-# Demo OOP Sinatra
+# Demo Object Oriented Sinatra

-This is a demo app for tinkering along with the Sinatra demo: https://www.vikingcodeschool.com/dashboard#/sinatra-web-apps/object-oriented-sinatra
+This is a demo app for tinkering along with the Viking Sinatra chapter: https://www.vikingcodeschool.com/dashboard#/sinatra-web-apps/object-oriented-sinatra

 It is not currently successfully saving the current board state to the session